elanatframework/Web_forms/README.md

 The above method puts the data received from the server inside a tag or `MyTagId` id.

 > Note: Examples 1 and 2 for the `GetBack` method also have the same function.

+`PutBack` method has a similar function to `PostBack` but the method sends the request as per the `PUT` method.

 `TagBack` method renders the action control of a web-forms tag.